 “Haha I didn’t say anything, I did hear Bill say something though,” John replied, as he tilted his head mischievously in Bill’s direction

 “Ah Bill-bo feckin Baggins, always flappin ya gums,” said The Clock, as he turned to face Bill.
 “You could talk underwater wit a moutful a cark! (cock)”

 The backseat erupted into laughter at this outrageous statement from The Clock, who didn’t even crack a half-smile.
 He just looked at his two friends in disgust and shook his head.

 I was nervous to ask my newest passenger about the origins of his nickname.
 He really was something else.
 The way he snapped his neck to face whoever was to bear the brunt of his attention was unlike anything I had experienced before.
-I paused for a moment with my mouth open and then went for it:
+I paused for a moment, mouth agape, and then went for it: